A Chronicle of the

 John Joseph “Jack” Burke, Sr.

 Born in 1890 in the East Falls section of Philadelphia, Jack Burke got into golf as a young boy caddying at the Philadelphia Country Club.
-He became a club maker at age 15 and worked as a professional at the Delaware County Field Club, Hershey Country Club, Philadelphia Country Club, Aronimink Golf Club, and the Old Road Country Club.
+He became a club maker at age 15 and worked as a professional at the Philadelphia Country Club, Delaware County Field Club, Hershey Country Club, Aronimink Golf Club, and the Old York Road Country Club.
 In his early 20s he moved west where he held head professional positions in Iowa, Illinois, Canada and Minnesota.
-As a professional in St. Paul, Minnesota he tied for second in the 1920 U.S. Open and he won the Minnesota Open four times in five years (1919-1923).
+Burke finished second it the 1913 Canadian Open.
+As a professional in St. Paul, Minnesota he tied for second in the 1920 U.S. Open and won the Minnesota Open four times in five years (1919-1923).
 Later in the 1920s he settled down in Houston, Texas.
 Many give Burke credit for being the first to bring a real knowledge of golf to Texas.
+Ben Hogan gave him credit for shaping his downswing.
+One of his assistants in Texas was Jimmy Demaret.
 Burke won the Texas PGA championship in 1936.
 His son Jack Burke, Jr., who won both the Masters and the PGA Championship in 1956, said there was always a golf pro or a salesman at their dinner table who was trying to learn something about golf from his father.
-Burke returned to his roots in 1926 to finish third in the Philadelphia Open and in 1939 at the age of 49 he qualified for the U.S. Open that was being held at the Philadelphia Country Club where he started his career.1941 he won the PGA Seniors’ Championship.
+Burke returned to his roots in 1926 to finish third in the Philadelphia Open and in 1939 at the age of 49 he qualified for the U.S. Open that was being held at the Philadelphia Country Club where he started his career.
+In 1941 he won the PGA Seniors’ Championship.
 Burke invented the all-weather grip for golf clubs.
-The grip was a rubber grip with cotton cord running through it.
+The grip was a rubber grip with cotton cords running through it.
 Burke had a patent on the idea and sold the grips through the Burke Par Company as the Burke Grip.
 He also was the uncle of Dave Marr, the winner of the PGA Championship in 1965.
-As of 1922 the Falls section of Philadelphia had produced 40 head professionals and 10 assistant pros.
+As of 1922 the Falls section of Philadelphia had produced 40 head professionals and 8 assistant pros.
 They all had learned the business caddying, repairing golf clubs and making golf clubs at the Philadelphia Country Club and other courses in the area.

 James G. “Jimmie” “Jamie” Campbell